 Chlorine is used in very small amounts to destroy harmful water-borne viruses, bacteria and microbes.
 MWU tests the water daily at every well to ensure chlorine levels are maintained as closely as possible to the required 0.3 parts per million.

 MWU began adding fluoride to Madison's water in 1948 at the direction of the Common Council.
 The move was part of a city policy to reduce the risk of dental cavities, particularly for children with little access to routine dental care.
 Madison Water Utility currently follows the recommendation of Public Health Madison Dane County (PHMDC) with regard to fluoride levels added to drinking water.

 More questions?
-Take a look at the 2014 PHMDC policy statement on Fluoridation of Public Drinking Water posted on its website.
+Take a look at the 2020 PHMDC policy statement on Fluoridation of Public Drinking Water posted on their website.

 Low levels of PFAS have been detected at half of Madison’s wells.
 The State of Wisconsin requires that levels of two PFAS (PFOA & PFOS) in drinking water be no higher than 70 ng/L or parts per trillion.
 The US Environmental Protection Agency recently proposed limits on six PFAS in drinking water that are much lower than the Wisconsin standard.
 However, all active wells in Madison are in compliance with this stricter federal standard.
 Find out more on our Perfluorinated Compounds information and testing page.